Skip to content

 It took a couple of weeks, but the UA Reign Lifter has steadily grown on me and I enjoy its performance in the gym.
 For my heavy squats and weightlifting sessions, this shoe has been consistent and well-rounded.

-For Under Armour fans and those that love the TriBase Reign cross-training shoe line, I see the Reign lifter as a nice continuation and add to your workout shoe line-up.
+For Under Armour fans and those who love the TriBase Reign cross-training shoe line, I see the Reign lifter as a nice continuation and add to your workout shoe line-up.

 There are a couple of things with this shoe that I feel hold it back a little like its sizing inclusivity for wide feet and its lack of breathability, but for the most part, this has been a pretty solid shoe.